praw-dev/praw/docs/getting_started/authentication.rst

 The first line of output is the ``refresh_token``.
 You can save this for later use (see :ref:`using_refresh_tokens`).

-The second line of output reveals the name of the Redditor that completed the code flow.
+The second line of output reveals the name of the :class:`.Redditor` that completed the code flow.
 It also indicates that the :class:`.Reddit` instance is now associated with that account.

 The code flow can be used with an **installed** application just as described above with one change: set the value of ``client_secret`` to ``None`` when initializing